alexaggs/InterviewAssignment/README.md

 # Installing

   You can either clone the repository or download the zip and import the project into your local IDE.
-Maven will handle your dependencies so you do not have to download anything extra.

 # Testing